-“Did you hear me?” he repeated.
+“Did you hear me?”
+He repeated.
 “I’m not joking.”

 Indeed he wasn’t.
 Prince Song’s eyes were flaming, that same look he had on the night Yi Jeong had been beaten up.
 Among F4, they never really talked about it, but they knew Woo Bin was their heart, their guardian and it was clear the mafia prince had extended his protection to Jan Di and Ga Eul too, the two girls that had changed them so deeply.

-“Didn’t I tell you already?” he kept on, towering above Yi Jeong.
+“Didn’t I tell you already?”
+He kept on, towering above Yi Jeong.
 “Ga Eul yang is a nice girl and she doesn’t deserve any suffering.
 Nothing can justify something like that.
 She was driving you crazy?
 And what does it matter?
 Are you a beast?
 Or was your pride the problem, because she was showing you something you didn’t want to see?”

 Yi Jeong didn’t react, just catching his breath.
 “I know.
 Kick me as long as you want.
 I deserve it.
 I can’t be feeling bad enough when I think about what I almost did to her.
-Ga Eul yang may have forgiven me, but I didn’t.”
+Ga Eul yang may have forgiven me, but I haven’t.”

 “Enough.”
 Jun Pyo ordered, walking between the two guys.
 Woo Bin stared him out for a few seconds, then he backed off, going back to the couch.